JanNawa/Puzzle/README.md

 distinguished by using the regex and assigned the information into appropriated data structure.

-The puzzle is solved by following the steps below (back-tracking with recursion): &nbsp;
+The puzzle is solved by following the steps below (back-tracking with recursion):
-	1. Get 1 slot from the wordSlots&nbsp;
+### 1. Get 1 slot from the wordSlots
 * extract the key-value to get information about that slot
-* if the wordSlots is empty, stop solving. &nbsp;
+* if the wordSlots is empty, stop solving.
-	2. Create copy of puzzle for back-tracking
+### 2. Create copy of puzzle for back-tracking
-	3. Get all the words that have the same length as the value from slot this will help in improve efficiency by only choosing the word that is possible fit to the slot &nbsp;
+### 3. Get all the words that have the same length as the value from slot
+This will help in improve efficiency by only choosing the word that is possible fit to the slot
-	4. Loop through all the words with same length &nbsp;
+### 4. Loop through all the words with same length
-* if the word is already used, skip that word
+* if the word is already used, skip that word.
 			Increase the efficiency by having the data structure to keep track of the words used.
 Therefore, the duplication won't be made while iterate through the word with the same length.
 * if part of the slot is filled, check for conflict
 			* if there is conflict, exit and continue the loop to next word
-			* if no conflict, fill the slot with the word &nbsp;
+			* if no conflict, fill the slot with the word
-	5. Try next slot (Recursion from the step 1) &nbsp;
+### 5. Try next slot (Recursion from the step 1)
-	6. If the recursion can't find the solution, revert back and try next word. &nbsp;
+### 6. If the recursion can't find the solution, revert back and try next word.
-	7. If no solution, revert back and put slot back and go back. &nbsp;
+### 7. If no solution, revert back and put slot back and go back.

 The program writes the output to the file one line at a time from the puzzle that stored in 2D array.
 The symbol "+" is changed to " ",